 Lewis County Public Library and Archives is committed to providing library services throughout the Lewis County community, not just in the library and archives building.
-Outreach services are brought directly to residents in order to reduce gaps in access and increase community connections.
+Outreach services are brought directly to residents to reduce access barriers and increase community connections.

 Outreach takes a variety of forms and the library and archives works closely with partners to find the right fit for the community.
-Outreach services consist of the following:
+Outreach services include:

 Note: Some services may be limited or unavailable due to the COVID-19 pandemic.

 Lewis County Public Library and Archives encourages visits by local school and classroom groups, scout troops, and community groups to the library and archives.
 Browse our collection, sign up for library cards, enjoy storytime and a craft, receive a tour of the library, learn about Lewis County history, and more!

 Educators, group leaders, and other residents interested in receiving outreach services should contact the library and archives for more information.
 Field trip requests should be submitted at least two weeks prior to your planned visit.
 This is to ensure that library staff can provide your group with a memorable learning experience.